puppetlabs/puppet-docs/source/puppetdb/0.9/maintain_and_tune.markdown

     $ sudo puppet node deactivate <node> [<node> ...]

-Although the node(s) will be excluded from storeconfigs queries, its data is still preserved, and the node will be reactivated if a new catalog or facts are received for it.
+Although deactivated nodes will be excluded from storeconfigs queries, their data is still preserved, and a node will be reactivated if a new catalog or facts are received for it.

 ## Monitor the Performance Console